 I said to myself and my son, “If this is what I have to do to recover, then I’m screwed.”

 Again, I went back to the Internet and researched more and read more about limbic system retraining.
 I continued to write my feelings out.

-Annie made it clear that she wasn't saying that toxins are not harmful.
+Annie made it clear that she wasn’t saying that toxins are not harmful.
 She still encouraged us to practice green living and healthy eating and this soothed many of my fears.
 Our goal is to be able to be more functional human beings who can interact with the world in a productive and satisfying way.
-She isn't saying that we shouldn't protect ourselves in our home.
-However, we should be able to be free to interact with the world as a non-mcs person.
+She isn’t saying that we shouldn’t protect ourselves in our homes.
+However, we should be able to be free to interact with the world as non-MCS people.

 As I began to work the program on a daily basis, I came to realize that these new truths really do not contradict or are not in opposition to the truths I already knew to be true.
 They are just an expansion or another dimension of truth.

 Psst, need help with a limbic system condition?
 Book a coaching session with me today so that you can get a comprehensive self-care plan to help you take charge of your healing journey, live life more fully, and become more of who you want to be.

 Why Limbic System Retraining Works

 Before we get into the specifics of the programs, you first need a basic understanding of toxins and stress and why both of these rewiring programs have merit.
 Now, Annie and Ashok both may have a different opinion on why it works, but here’s how I see it.

 In order to understand this process completely you should read my how toxins make us sick page, and then come back to this page, but here is a brief overview of the ways toxins make us sick that pertains to the discussion we’re having about limbic system retraining.